pslucas0212/AWS-Cloud-Practioner-Class-Module-05/README.md

 Just to note that there are other storage classes.
 Like S3 Infrequent Access One Zone and S3 Glacier Deep Archive that you can use.
 Happy storing.

+### Comparing Amazon EBS and Amazon S3

+#### Transcript
+AWS Cloud Practitioners, welcome to the clash of the storage class!
+In the block storage corner, weighing in at sizes up to 16 tebibytes each, with a unique ability to survive the termination of their Amazon EC2 instances, they are solid state, they are spinning platters, they are Amazon Elastic Block Storage!

+In the regional object storage corner, weighing in at unlimited storage, with individual objects at 5,000 gigabytes in size, they specialize in write once/read many, they are 99 .999 999 999% durable, they are Amazon Simple Storage Service!

+Head-to-head, each storage class boasts the best dynamically distributed design for different storage demands.
+Which storage class will ultimately be victorious in this thunderdome slugfest?
+To understand who wins, you need to clarify a use case.

+Round one.
+Let's say you're running a photo analysis website where users upload a photo of themselves, and your application finds the animals that look just like them.
+You have potentially millions of animal pictures that all need to be indexed and possibly viewed by thousands of people at once.
+This is the perfect use case for S3.
+S3 is already web enabled.
+Every object already has a URL that you can control access rights to who can see or manage the image.
+It's regionally distributed, which means that it has 11 nines of durability, so no need to worry about backup strategies.
+S3 is your backup strategy.
+Plus the cost savings is substantial overrunning the same storage load on EBS.
+With the additional advantage of being serverless, no Amazon EC2 instances are needed.
+Sounds like S3 is the judge's winner here for this round.

+But wait, round two, you have an 80-gigabyte video file that you're making edit corrections on.
+To know the best storage class here, we need to understand the difference between object storage and block storage.
+Object storage treats any file as a complete, discreet object.
+Now this is great for documents, and images, and video files that get uploaded and consumed as entire objects, but every time there's a change to the object, you must re-upload the entire file.
+There are no delta updates.
+Block storage breaks those files down to small component parts or blocks.
+This means, for that 80-gigabyte file, when you make an edit to one scene in the film and save that change, the engine only updates the blocks where those bits live.
+If you're making a bunch of micro edits, using EBS, elastic block storage, is the perfect use case.
+If you were using S3, every time you saved the changes, the system would have to upload all 80 gigabytes, the whole thing, every time.
+EBS clearly wins round two.

+This means, if you are using complete objects or only occasional changes, S3 is victorious.
+If you are doing complex read, write, change functions, then, absolutely, EBS is your knockout winner.
+Your winner depends on your individual workload.
+Each service is the right service for specific needs.
+Once you understand what you need, you will know which service is your champion!